needle-tools/hybrid-packages/Readme.md

 The resulting .unitypackage files _do not require any additional setup for users_.

-> :warning: Please be aware that Unity might decide to disable this functionality at any point, and will likely add some form of UPM support to AssetStore in the next years.
-This is a pretty experimental solution.
+> :warning: This is experimental.
+Unity will likely add some form of UPM support to AssetStore in the next years.

 ## Installation 💾
 1.